NetEngSam/Multi-Protocol-Network-OSPF-EIGRP-and-BGP/README.md

-# Multi-Protocol Network: OSPF, EIGRP, and BGP
+# Multi Protocol Network: OSPF, EIGRP, and BGP

 In this lab, I set up a **multi-protocol network** using **OSPF, EIGRP, and BGP** to explore how different routing protocols can coexist in a real-world scenario.
 The primary goal was to ensure smooth communication between all devices, despite them running different protocols.
 To achieve this, I configured **route redistribution** between OSPF, EIGRP, and BGP while troubleshooting potential connectivity issues along the way.
 ---